Second-Order Asymptotics for the Gaussian MAC with Degraded Message Sets: Proof of Theorem : Global Second-Order Result

-The lower bound is obvious.
+The lower bound is obvious, because the equal power constraint is more stringent than the maximal power constraint.
 The upper bound follows by noting that the decoder for the length-$(n+1)$ code can ignore the last symbol, which can be chosen to equalize the powers.